Dozens killed as army, rivals battle for control of Sudan | Law-Order

 The clashes are part of a power struggle between Gen. Abdel-Fattah Burhan, the commander of the armed forces, and Gen. Mohammed Hamdan Dagalo, the head of the Rapid Support Forces group.
 The two generals are former allies who jointly orchestrated an October 2021 military coup that derailed Sudan's short-lived transition to democracy.
 In recent months, internationally backed negotiations revived hopes for such a transition, but growing tensions between Burhan and Dagalo eventually delayed a deal with political parties.

+Volker Perthes, the UN envoy for Sudan, announced that both Burhan and Dagalo agreed to a three-hour humanitarian pause in fighting on Sunday.

+An hour after the pause was meant to have started in the late afternoon, regular exchanges of guns and heavy weapons firing could still be heard in parts of central Khartoum, even intensifying in some areas.
+The clashes come as most Sudanese are preparing to celebrate the major holiday that marks the end of the holy month of Ramadan, when Muslims traditionally fast from sunrise to sunset.

+Residents in the capital said fighting raged around the Sudanese military's headquarters shortly before sunset.
+"Heavy explosions and gunfire around the clock," said Amany Sayed, a 38-year-old Khartoum resident.
+"The battles here (in the capital) never stopped."
 In Khartoum and Omdurman, fighting was reported around the military headquarters, Khartoum International Airport and state television headquarters.
-A senior military official said RSF fighters clashed with troops at military headquarters early on Sunday and that a fire broke out at a facility for ground troops.
+A senior military official said RSF fighters clashed with troops at military headquarters early Sunday and that a fire broke out at a facility for ground troops.

 "The battles have not stopped," said prominent rights advocate Tahani Abass who lives near the military headquarters.
 "They are shooting against each other in the streets.
 It's an all-out war in residential areas."
 Abass said her family spent the night huddling on the ground floor of their home.
 "No one was able to sleep and the kids were crying and screaming with every explosion," she said.
 Sounds of gunfire were heard while she was speaking to The Associated Press.